tmtxt/tmtxt.github.com/conkeror-extended-facebook-mode.md

 </p>

-Everything will be great if there is a handy keystroke for cycling through chat conversations.
-CEFM provides a useful command named **facebook-cycle-conversations** to help you solve this problem.
+Everything will be great if there is a handy keystroke for cycling through the chat conversations. **CEFM** provides a useful command named **facebook-cycle-conversations** to help you solve this problem.
 Simply bind it to a keystroke that you want, for example